cyb3rxp/awesome-soc/metrics-kpi.md

 ## Recommended SOC KPI

 * Number of alerts (SIEM).
+* Number of Dark Web related alerts.
-* Number of verified alerts (meaning, confirmed security incidents).
+* Number of verified alerts (ie.: confirmed security incidents).
-* Percentage of verified alerts (meaning, confirmed security incidents);
+* Percentage of verified alerts (ie.: confirmed security incidents);
    * NB: that also gives the false-positive rate.
 * Top security incident types.
-* Top applications associated to alerts (detections).
+* Top applications associated to alerts (ie.: detections).
+* Most seen TTP in detection.
+* Top 10 targeted users.
+* Top 10 longest tickets before closure.
 * Top detection rules triggering most false positives.
 * Top detection rules which corresponding alerts take the longest to be handled.
-* Top 10 SIEM searches (ie: detection rules) triggering false positives.
+* Top 10 SIEM/XDR searches (ie: detection rules) triggering false positives.
 * Number of sources/sensors' logs that are not yet integrated to the SIEM/XDR.
-* Percentage of coverage of MITRE ATT&CK.
-* Most seen TTP in detection.
-* Most common incident types.
-* Top 10 targeted users.
-* Top 10 longest tickets before closure.
 * Percentage of SIEM data that is not associated to SIEM searches (ie: detection rules).
+* Percentage of coverage of detection matrix and/or MITRE ATT&CK.
 * Number of security incidents that impacted PII;
-   * NB: if EU organization, that is likely to mean GDPR violation.
+* Number or security incidents that impacted business-critical data.
 * Number of alerts that were handled with a validated playbook.
-* Number of automation playbooks that were successfully tested and validated.
+* Number of new automation playbooks that were successfully tested and validated.
+* List of security incidents for which containment phase failed or faced abnormal issues.
+* Number of regulation violations caused by security incidents (eg.: GDPR, NIS2, DORA, HIPAA, SOC 2, etc.).
+* Percentage of SOC analysts that sucessfully followed SOC-related training or passed required certifications.
+* Percentage of SOC human resources turnover year over year.

 ## Recommended CERT/CSIRT KPI